 Click on the banners below for more information.

-ALGOMA FAMILY SERVICES is a confidential child, adolescent and family counselling service that is available to residents of Wawa, Missanabie, Dubreuilville and White River on a voluntary basis and free of charge.
-The counsellors offer individual, family and group counselling to children, teens and their families who may be experiencing difficulties with discipline, feelings and behavior.
+ALGOMA FAMILY SERVICES is a confidential child, adolescent and family counselling service that is available to residents of Wawa, Missanabie, Dubreuilville, White River and Hornepayne on a voluntary basis and free of charge.
+The counsellors offer individual, family and group counselling to children, teens and their families who may be experiencing difficulties with discipline, feelings and behaviour.
 Counsellors travel weekly to White River, Dubreuilville and as needed to Missinabie.
 For more information, please call collect at 1-705-856-2252 or drop into the Wawa Office at 26 Ste.
 Marie Street.